Link : SEND Policy

 - Awareness of sensory issues.

 - Reasonable adjustments are made by staff to ensure children with disabilities can access all lessons.
 This may also include providing specialist equipment for children with EHCP’s which can be requested for consideration of additional funding through the SEN panel.
 Children without an EHCP may access additional resources through the school SEN budget.
-This would need to be discussed with the SENDCO and Head of school.
+This would need to be discussed with the SENCO and Head Teacher.

 - Trips will be planned taking into account the needs of children with disabilities.